 While certain things can affect the flavor, odor, and appearance of your tap water, not all of them are necessarily harmful.
-Many people can taste the chlorine added for safety.
+Chlorine added for safety can sometimes affect taste.
 Contaminants like sulfur can impact the smell, while iron will cause discoloration and staining.
 The overall amount of total dissolved solids (TDS) in your tap water will affect the taste, smell, and appearance.
 While these issues are not harmful, they can certainly be a nuisance.
 The potentially harmful contaminants are monitored regularly and are included in this report.